jakobhviid/BigDataCourseExercises/lectures/07/exercises.md

 1. Append two terms in your newely create term group (`RD`) called `experiments` and `results`.
 1. Hereafter create one new term (`analysis`) that inherits from the `RD` term group.
 How do you expect `analysis` will fit in the hierarchy?

+**Hint:** Watch this short session [DataHub 201: Business Glossary](https://youtu.be/pl9zx0CtdiU?si=1JLSC0C5uD7pOth2) on youtube.

 **Task: BONUS: Create the same glossary terms in a yaml file.**

 **Note:** A solution for this exercise is all yours!
 However, it is important to stretch that this method enables version control - which all of us prefers!

 **Hint:** [GitHub: datahub/metadata-ingestion/examples/bootstrap_data/business_glossary.yml](https://github.com/datahub-project/datahub/blob/master/metadata-ingestion/examples/bootstrap_data/business_glossary.yml)

-### Exercise 3 - Checkout analytics!
+### Exercise 3 - Checkout analytics overview in the UI.
-DataHub comes with a nice analytics overview.
-Here we can gain an overview of how the platform is used.
+The DataHub platform comes with a nice analytics overview page.
+Here we are able to obtain an overview of the usage of the platform and various other statictic..

-**Task:** Play around in the Analytics UI.
+**Task: Play around in the Analytics UI.**

+- What do see?

-**Task:** Can you find analytics for your newly added Domain?
+**Task: Find metics for your newly added Domain.**

+- Filter "Data Landscape Summary" to only include the `Engineering` domain and report the "Section Views across Entity Types" metrics to rest of the project group.

 ### Exercise 4 - Add a Kafka Ingestion Source